 When to Revise Your Form W-4

-Furthermore, if your recent tax returns reveal that you are owed a large sum of money, or that you have overpaid, changing your W-4 is a good idea.
+If your recent tax returns reveal that you are owed a large sum of money, or that you have overpaid, changing your W-4 is a good idea.

 Additionally, it is advisable to update your W-4 any time you experience a major life change, such as the birth of a child, a marriage or divorce, or a new freelance job.